New York Hearing and Vision Loss Lawyer

 As you get older, your hearing and vision may start to fade.
-However, it is possible to suffer an injury that results in more sudden hearing or vision loss.
-If this happens to you or a loved one, you will likely be unprepared to handle the impact that a hearing or vision injury can have on your life.
+However, if an injury results in a more sudden hearing or vision loss, you should contact a hearing and vision loss lawyer from Shulman & Hill in New York right away.

 Types of Vision and Hearing Loss